verses from the dhammapada

 This is the teaching of the Awakened.

-This verse we also know today as the Three Pure Precepts, they give us the core of the teaching for each moment.
 In the mealtime recital they are re-framed as the Verse of the Three Morsels of Food:

 The first morsel is to cut all delusions.